CONSERVATION & MOLECULAR ECOLOGY

 Mary Burak, Fullbright Research Fellow (Kenya); Voss Postdoctoral Fellow

-I am interested in understanding how wildlife persist in multi-use landscapes.
-My research uses spatial and molecular ecology to explore how humans impact wildlife, as well as how conservation interventions can mitigate such impacts.
-My goal is to broaden the scope of data that is used to design, and support, human-wildlife coexistence landscapes.
-Most of my work is focused in East Africa.
+Mary is interested in understanding how wildlife persist in multi-use landscapes.
+Her research uses spatial and molecular ecology to explore how humans impact wildlife, as well as how conservation interventions can mitigate such impacts.
+Her goal is to broaden the scope of data that is used to design, and support, human-wildlife coexistence landscapes.
+Most of her work is focused in East Africa.

 Picture